 On Wednesday we talked ourselves into thinking it was slightly warmer (it wasn’t but the sky was brilliantly blue over the icy pale blue lake) and walked from my aunt’s apartment on Astor Street to Uniqlo on Michigan Avenue for some sale-priced winter gear and then to chaotic Eataly, the Italian food madhouse for some fresh prosciutto, mozzarella and fungi pizza, sitting at a high top table in the middle of a rush of shoppers.
 Our only other purchase was rustic bread with cranberries and apples, which made a delicious breakfast today.
 We kept walking, over the river to Revival Hall, a new food court/Hall in an old building.
 I’m told the poke place, the bbq place (smoke) and the Thai noodle place are good to try but we only had coffee and some too-sweet bakery goods.
 I was Intrigued by the”Detroit-style pizza” place, something this native Detroiter never heard of before.
 Dinner was with my dear aunt at one of her favorite places, Shaw’s for fresh fish, creamed spinach, hash browns and peppermint ice cream with hot fudge.

 Today was cold and grey.
-We wandered a few blocks in Andersonville, shopping at Four point and the bookstore, Women and Children First, and the nearby middle eastern restaurant where we ended up having lunch later after we discovered that Edzo’s, the famous burger place in Evanston, was, alas, closed for the holidays.
+We wandered a few blocks in Andersonville, shopping at Foursided and the bookstore, Women and Children First, and ending up eating at the nearby Middle East Bakery & Grocery after we learned that Edzo’s was closed (we drove all the way to Evanston, only to discover this).
 Now driving in the dark across Illinois.
 Fortunately it stopped snowing after the city of Peru.
 Our best meal was Emma’s fabulous homemade Korean brisket, roasted rosemary potatoes, collard greens and chocolate cake (with ground coffee but no flour)…not available to the public, sorry.